Common Career Mistakes and How to Avoid Them

 - Be Positive: Recognize the positive aspects of the role when you’re overwhelmed

-- Seek out help where possible You can ask a mentor for assistance or for colleagues to provide business advice.
+- Seek out help where possible Find a mentor to ask for advice or ask your colleagues for assistance.

 Overcommitting Workload

-In most cases, overcommitting leads to burnout, mistakes, and internal frustration.
-While it’s essential to apply oneself to the fullest extent, committing beyond one’s capabilities is likely to result in lower efficiency and the expected outcomes.
+Overcommitment in most cases leads to burnout, mistakes, and internal resentment.
+As much as it is important to put in the effort in a way that is beyond the capacity of one’s ability, overcommitting is likely to result in lower efficiency and expected results.

 - Practicing Time Management Techniques